RuslanPr0g/TwoSum_Enterprise/README.md

 # 🚀 BACKEND

-## TwoSum Solution Domain
+## TwoSum Enterprise

-Welcome to the **TwoSum Solution Domain** repository!
-This project leverages **Domain-Driven Design** principles and messaging concepts to elegantly manage the TwoSum problem.
+Welcome to the **TwoSum Enterprise** repository!
+This project leverages **Domain-Driven Design** principles and messaging concepts to elegantly solve the TwoSum problem.

 ### 🛠 Key Components: